 A trip out at the start of the holiday to buy lots of things to use over the coming weeks is one day filled by just preparing for the rest of the weeks.
-My essential summer shopping list includes things like a paddling pool, pavement chalks, bubbles, boxes of ice pops etc. All relatively cheap things but all keep the kids occupied
+My essential summer shopping list includes things like a paddling pool, pavement chalks, bubbles, boxes of ice pops, maybe a kite or a new ball, perhaps even a water pistol or two (or three) etc. All relatively cheap things but all keep the kids occupied.

 Camp in the garden.

-Bird feeders, wind chimes, junk models can all be made from house hold rubbish.
-Have some fun with it first and then throw it out after.
+Bird feeders, wind chimes, junk models can all be made from household rubbish.

 Go to a PYO farm.